Last updated

 Troubleshooting

-If pull request activity is not appearing as expected:
+PR activity is not appearing

-• PR activity from before the integration was installed will not appear.
+Confirm the user's GitHub username is mapped in the Users tab.
+Confirm the repository is included in the App's installation grant.
+PR activity from before the integration was installed will not appear.

 Related Guides